What is a Game Studies and Design minor?

 Arts and Sciences

 While most education majors won’t be looking to the gaming industry for jobs, they could apply principles from the GSD minor in their future classrooms.
-In the minor, education students could design games for their future classes.
-Interest is already under way in the Birmingham area as a result of recent media exposure for this new minor.
+In the minor, education students could design games for their future classrooms and learn more about game-based learning pedagogy.

 Related area: Kinesiology

 Is the Game Studies and Design minor right for you?